What you find on this page:

 Owning a high-tech fridge that helps you out by signaling problems is fantastic.
 However, you may be left wondering, “Why does my LG fridge keep beeping?”
 We have a list of 9 possible causes and solutions for you to stop the beeps and make sure your fridge is functioning at optimum performance.
+It is not because of it’s wifi trouble with connecting.

 LG Refrigerator Beeping: Causes and Solution